 Living in Finland

 Welcome to Finland!
-On this page we have gathered some important information for our international students while living and studying in Finland.
+On this page, we have gathered some important information for our international students while living and studying in Finland.

 Residence permit and EU citizens' registration

 Are you a citizen of EU, Iceland, Liechtenstein, Norway or Switzerland?

 - If your answer is ‘yes’, you do not need a residence permit.
 However, all citizens of the EU/EEA who stay in Finland longer then three months (90 days) need to register their right to stay in Finland.

 - If your answer is ‘no’ and you plan to study in Finland for more than three months, you will need a residence permit.